kabuf2020/Project1/README.md

 # Project1
-Kyla Boyd, Christine Gross, Colette St. Mary
+Kyla Boyd, Christine Groso, Colette St. Mary

 Plan so far:
 to use iDigBio API and write a script that when given a genus name (we'll start with Lythrypnus)